orbitalquark/textadept/doc/04_WorkingWithFiles.md

 #### Long Lines

-By default, lines with more characters than the view can show are not wrapped into view. `Ctrl+Alt+\` (`^\` on Mac OSX | none in curses) toggles line wrapping.
+By default, lines with more characters than the view can show do not wrap into view. `Ctrl+Alt+\` (`^\` on Mac OSX | none in curses) toggles line wrapping.

 #### Indentation Guides

-By default, small guiding lines are shown based on indentation level.
+Views show small guiding lines based on indentation level by default.
-`Ctrl+Alt+Shift+I` (`^⇧I` on Mac OSX | N/A in curses) toggles showing these guides.
+`Ctrl+Alt+Shift+I` (`^⇧I` on Mac OSX | N/A in curses) toggles the visibility of these guides.

-Indentation guides are unavailable in curses.
+Textadept curses does not support indentation guides.

 #### Whitespace

 Normally, whitespace characters, tabs and spaces, are invisible.
 Pressing `Ctrl+Alt+Shift+S` (`^⇧S` on Mac OSX | none in curses) toggles their visibility.
-Visible spaces are shown as dots and visible tabs are shown as arrows.
+Visible spaces show up as dots and visible tabs show up as arrows.

 ### Zoom

-You can temporarily increase or decrease the font size in a view with `Ctrl+=` (`⌘=` on Mac OSX | N/A in curses) and `Ctrl+-` (`⌘-` | N/A) respectively.
+To temporarily increase or decrease the font size in a view, press `Ctrl+=` (`⌘=` on Mac OSX | N/A in curses) and `Ctrl+-` (`⌘-` | N/A) respectively.
 `Ctrl+0` (`⌘0` | N/A) resets the zoom.

-Zooming is unavailable in curses.
+Textadept curses does not support zooming.